 During a stroke, a patient loses 32,000 brain cells per second; that is 1.9 million a minute.
 So when doctors say every minute counts, they mean it.
-Restoring proper blood flow quickly depends on rapid assessment of the patient.
-Using TeleHealth technology, Intermountain Healthcare physicians can assess patients at 17 of the system’s 22 hospitals using cameras and television screens in Emergency Department patient rooms.
+In 2019, using telehealth technology, Intermountain Healthcare physicians can assess patients at 17 of the system’s 22 hospitals using cameras and television screens in Emergency Department patient rooms.

-The neurologists used dynamic on-call schedules, so specialists at the transfer center didn’t have an accurate schedule they could refer to quickly.
+The neurologists used dynamic on-call schedules, so specialists at the transfer center didn’t have an accurate schedule they could quickly refer to.
 The lack of automation with a complex escalation process was hampering the efforts of transfer specialists.
-They had to set timers and manually watch the clocks to make sure they were moving patients along at an acceptable rate, while working other calls.
+They had to set timers and manually watch the clocks to make sure they were moving patients along at an acceptable rate while working other calls.

 “We had difficult and varied escalation protocols,” explains Kristi Hinckley, Transfer Center Supervisor for Intermountain Healthcare.
 “The initial algorithm was complicated and drawn-out.”

 The previous communication solution hampered the ability to provide patients with the urgent stroke evaluation they needed.
-Now, with xMatters technology, neurologists are getting timely notifications regardless of their mobile provider, even if one of their communication technologies is down. xMatters manages relationships with all mobile providers so if one communication technology is down, the system automatically notifies physicians via other channels.
+Now, with xMatters service reliability platform, neurologists receive timely notifications regardless of their mobile provider, even if one of their communication technologies is down.
 With more reliable messaging, Intermountain Healthcare physicians rarely escalate to other devices anymore and IT support teams have less management overhead.

 “xMatters integrates with our enterprise authentication and messaging strategies,” says Will Young, IT Service Management Process Owner for Intermountain Healthcare.
-“Multiple processes use xMatters to deliver messages reliably, without impacting performance of the other processes.
-Intermountain IT Service Management and our xMatters partners proudly support the Intermountain Stroke team in our company’s mission of ‘helping people live the healthiest lives possible.’
+“Multiple processes use xMatters to deliver messages reliably, without impacting the performance of the other processes.
+Intermountain IT Service Management and our xMatters partners proudly support the Intermountain Stroke team in our company’s mission of helping people live the healthiest lives possible.”

-Intermountain Healthcare was already a leader in TeleHealth response time for stroke victims.
-Its 5 minute median time to first response was far below the national average.
-But with the new notification service in place, Intermountain Healthcare has reduced the overall time to connect the on-call neurologist to the requesting emergency doctors to less than 3 minutes from the time of initial request.
+Intermountain Healthcare was already a leader in telehealth response time for stroke victims.
+Its 5-minute mean time to first response was far below the national average.
+But, with the new notification service in place, Intermountain Healthcare has reduced the overall time to connect the on-call neurologist to the requesting emergency doctors to less than 3 minutes from the time of the initial request.

-Today Transfer Center specialists notify neurologists of a stroke consult request with a standardized, automated escalation process to ensure notification to the on-call physicians and backup doctors.
+Today Transfer Center specialists notify neurologists of a stroke consultation request with a standardized, automated escalation process to ensure notification to the on-call physicians and backup doctors.

 The streamlined process provides reliable, targeted notifications to on-call neurologists.
-It also provides the ability to ‘blast’ a notification to the entire group, then escalate to specific physicians based on time of day and physician schedule.
+It also provides the ability to send notifications to the entire group, then escalates them to specific physicians based on time of day and physician schedule.